 In all the aforementioned cases, the Client will lose all its registration rights.

-The Client will receive a request to pay for any domain name extensions via email, no later than 28 days before the end of the registration period.
-If payment has not been received before this due date, the Client will lose all rights to the domain.
-If the Client is making use of automatic domain name extension functionality, it will be fully responsible for ensuring that there are sufficient funds in its bank account.
-Domains that cannot be extended due to insufficient funds or any other reason will be discontinued.
+The Client will receive a request to pay for any Service or Membership via email, no later than 28 days before the end of the validity period.
+If payment has not been received before this due date, the Client will lose all rights to the Service.
+If the Client is making use of automatic renewal functionality, it will be fully responsible for ensuring that there are sufficient funds in its account.
+Services that cannot be renewed due to insufficient funds or any other reason will be discontinued.

-In the event that a domain is terminated by the Client or as the result of a ruling in a domain dispute, the Client will not be entitled to a substitute domain or restitution.
+In the event that a Service is terminated by the Client or as the result of a ruling in a dispute, the Client will not be entitled to a substitute Service or restitution.
 If the termination is not the result of an intentional act or gross negligence by Openprovider, no restitutions will be made.
 This also applies to other activities or additional registered options.

 In the event that Openprovider ceases to act as officially accredited registrar, Openprovider is entitled to terminate contracts in writing, no later than 14 days before the end of each month.

 If the Service cannot be terminated according to the terms and conditions and/or rules of a supplier involved, Openprovider is entitled to charge the costs relating to the extension to the Client.
 The above also applies if the Service cannot be terminated due to a legal provision or court order.